WB4755R

-This course discusses available assistance programs for patients seeking HIV prevention who are uninsured, commercially insured, or who have Medicaid.
+This enduring activity is designed to increase knowledge about available assistance programs for patients seeking HIV prevention who are uninsured, commercially insured, or who have Medicaid.

 OBJECTIVES: